TechGrounds-Cloud8/cloud8-Tjomba1996/02_Linux_1/LNX-05.md

   - R: Read permission granted
   - W: Write permission granted
   - X: Execute permission granted

-  - Permissions are divided into 3 groups with the initial character indicationg file type: - RWX --- ---
+  - Permissions are divided into 3 groups with the initial character indicating file type: - RWX --- ---
     - First set is the owners permissions
     - Second set is the groups permissions
     - Third set is for the "world" or other users, outside group